robincornett/display-featured-image-genesis/README.md

 * Built by [Robin Cornett](http://robincornett.com/)

 ## Changelog

+###1.2.1
+* moved default image from Customizer to Media Settings page
+* new filter for forcing default image for any post type
+* common class

 ###1.2.0
 * new feature: default featured image to display if no image is set